Shubham-Jana-Dev/Shubham-Jana-Dev/README.md

 * **Finance-Dashboard:** My flagship project focusing on **client-side data privacy** and advanced financial charting using React and IndexedDB.
 * **Billing_2:** A demonstration of my capability in **rapid UI development** and complex state management for business applications.

-*(Ensure you've added these descriptions to the "About" section of those specific repositories as well!)*

 ---